 OCI also compares favorably to AWS for block storage costs and performance.
 Provisioned IOPS is a hidden cost of Elastic Block Storage (EBS) on Amazon’s cloud, whereas Oracle’s block volume pricing includes a number of guaranteed IOPS based on a volume’s provisioned size (60 IOPS/GB up to 25,000 IOPS per volume for Balanced configuration option) – at no additional cost.
 The acquisition of Sun Microsystems and the ZFS filesystem has made Oracle indisputably the leader in storage technologies which make automatic, policy-based incremental backups of volumes a breeze on Oracle Cloud.
 Volumes do not need to be detached for backups.

-The certified Oracle Cloud Architects at Autoize can assist with your transition to Oracle Cloud for virtually any business application, whether it is a brand new deployment or a migration from your existing cloud or on-premises datacenter.
+The cloud architects at Autoize can assist with your transition to Oracle Cloud for virtually any business application, whether it is a brand new deployment or a migration from your existing cloud or on-premises datacenter.